 Daniel H Coles

-Dan is an experienced trial lawyer who regularly appears before the courts and administrative tribunals of British Columbia.
+Dan is an trial lawyer who regularly appears before the courts and administrative tribunals of British Columbia.
+He has experience in the Supreme Court of Canada.
 He acts for clients from a diverse range of fields and industries with an emphasis on construction litigation, media and defamation law, and assisting licensees in the hospitality sector.

 Dan is an advocate for freedom of the press and other media.
 He regularly works with journalists and national and international news organizations to obtain access to court exhibits and oppose publication bans, sealing orders, and in camera court proceedings.

 Dan’s construction practice involves acting for owners and developers to resolve disputes under the Builders Lien Act and prosecuting their claims for delayed and deficient work.
 He also has experience acting for trades and material suppliers, as well as insurers.